Walker's triple-double leads Knicks over Hawks, 101-87

 CHRISTMAS TRIPLE-DOUBLES

-Besides Walker and Green, the other players with Christmas triple-doubles are Russell Westbrook, LeBron James, Oscar Robertson, Billy Cunningham and John Havlicek.
-Robertson did it four times.
+On Saturday night in Brooklyn’s victory over the Los Angeles Lakers, the Nets’ James Harden became the eighth player with a Christmas triple-double.
+Los Angeles’ Russell Westbrook had his second career holiday triple-double.
+LeBron James, Oscar Robertson, Billy Cunningham and John Havlicek also have accomplished the feat, with Robertson doing it four times.

 HOLIDAY HOOPS HISTORY